Close window icon

 CO-PAY AND PATIENT SUPPORT

-Support services are available for Otezla patients—don’t wait to get your patients started
+Support services are available for Otezla patients—Don’t wait to get your patients started

 3 SIMPLE WAYS FOR PATIENTS TO ENROLL IN THE CO-PAY PROGRAM: